bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 Any entity with a `MyMaterial` component and `always_blue: true` will be rendered blue.
 If `always_blue` is false, it will be rendered with `color`.

-We currently use this feature for toggling "shadeless" rendering and optional textures, but I anticipate it to be useful in a variety of contexts.
+We currently use this feature for toggling "shadeless" rendering and optional textures, but I anticipate it being useful in a variety of contexts.

 ### [Shader Layout Reflection](https://github.com/bevyengine/bevy/blob/master/examples/shader/shader_custom_material.rs)